Key Takeaways

 Even though serious complications are rare, patients are still susceptible to them after their surgical procedure.
 Therefore patients need to keep an eye out for the possible signs of serious complications.

-You should discuss these side-effects with Dr Doyle in detail to be able to make an informed decision.
-It is important to note that most of the complications and side-effects of narrowing a wide or broad nose procedure can be avoided by choosing a qualified and highly-skilled specialist plastic surgeon to perform the procedure.
+You should discuss these side effects with Dr Doyle in detail to be able to make an informed decision.
+It is important to note that most of the complications and side effects of narrowing a wide or broad nose procedure can be avoided by choosing a qualified and experienced specialist plastic surgeon to perform the procedure.
 Book a consultation with Dr Doyle today.

 Wide Nose Rhinoplasty Frequently Asked Questions

-How much does a nose job cost for a wide nose?
+How much does a nose job (rhinoplasty) cost for a wide nose?

 Can a wide nose be fixed?

-A wide nose can be modified by cutting the nasal bones and moving them towards each other.
+A wide nose can be changed by cutting the nasal bones and moving them towards each other.
 This is known as rhinoplasty.

 Can a big nose be made smaller?

 A wide nose can be made smaller by a surgical procedure called Wide Nose Rhinoplasty.
 It is performed to change the shape of nasal bones and cartilage.
-This procedure gives the desired shape and contour to the nose.
+This procedure gives the preferred shape and contour to the nose.
 However, the skin covering the nose cannot be changed.
-A big nose can be made smaller by Rhinoplasty but if you have very thick skin desiring significant transitions, you will have to limit your expectations.
+A big nose can be made smaller by Rhinoplasty, but if you have very thick skin and prefer significant changes, you will have to limit your expectations.
 For more detailed information, you can book a consultation with Dr Doyle.

 Why is my nose so wide?

-People may find their noses aesthetically unpleasant for several reasons.
+People may find their noses cosmetically undesirable for several reasons.
 Some cases of the wide nose are related to genetics and are more common among certain ethnic groups.
 If you have a short nasal bridge, this also can make your nose look bigger and wider.
 In some cases, the nose may look bigger following an accident or injury to the nose.

-Nose jobs usually aren’t very painful, though in some cases tenderness or aches are felt due to blockage of the nose and pressure.
-Rest is very important following your nose job.
+Nose jobs (rhinoplasty) usually aren’t considered extremely painful, though in some cases, tenderness or aches are felt due to blockage of the nose and pressure.
+Rest is very important following your nose job (rhinoplasty).
 You may have some minor pain during the first couple of days, but significant pain is very uncommon.
 Dr Doyle will be able to talk with you in advance about some pain management options and provide you with a prescription for pain relief.

 What do you do with a big nose?

 Some people are born with a big nose.
-If you are unsatisfied with aesthetics or having functional problems like trouble breathing, you have several options to consider.
-The most suitable and permanent option can be a surgical way to fix this by nose narrowing procedure called rhinoplasty.
+If you are unsatisfied with your nose cosmetics or have functional problems like trouble breathing, you have several options to consider.
+The most suitable and permanent option may be a surgical way to repair the nose, with a nose narrowing procedure called rhinoplasty.
 In this procedure, the surgeon will likely have to break the nose (cut the nasal bones) and reconstruct it.

 What is the perfect nose?

-This is a tricky question and a perfect nose depends entirely on the individual’s face to whom it belongs.
-There are many different ideas about what sizes and angles of features create the most aesthetically pleasing facial appearance.
-It is also very important that the nose and chin of a person’s face work well together.
+This is a tricky question, and there is no such thing as a perfect nose.
+It really depends entirely on the individual’s face to whom the nose belongs.
+There are many different ideas about what sizes and angles of features create the most cosmetically preferred facial appearance.
+Although, it is also very important that the nose and chin of a person’s face work well together.

 Most cases of rhinoplasty are performed under general anaesthesia, which means you are completely asleep.
-It is exceptionally low risk even in sick and elderly people.
-Serious complications such as bleeding, infection, or allergies related to anaesthesia are quite rare but can be treated effectively.
+It is considered low risk, although serious complications such as bleeding, infection, or allergies related to anaesthesia can happen, these are considered quite rare but can be treated effectively.

-Can a nose job make your nose smaller?
+Can a nose job (rhinoplasty) make your nose smaller?

 Having a disproportionately large nose can negatively impact your appearance and may make you feel embarrassed about the way that you look.
-Fortunately, you can easily make your nose smaller with a nose job.
+Fortunately, you can easily make your nose smaller with a nose job (rhinoplasty).

 Is my nose getting bigger?

-The nose indeed gets bigger with age.
+The nose indeed does get bigger with age.
 Over increasing age, the cartilage and bones of the nose also keep on growing and shift slowly over time.
 This is why the nose appears to get bigger and longer over time.

-How can I get a free nose job?
+How can I get a free nose job (rhinoplasty)?

-Your insurance company usually may not cover the cost of rhinoplasty if it is entirely a cosmetic surgical procedure.
+Your health insurance company, Medicare usually will not cover the cost of rhinoplasty if it is an entirely cosmetic surgical procedure.
 If it is done to improve or correct breathing, then they may pay a small amount towards the cost.
 You can learn more about this in our blog, Will Medicare Cover My Nose Surgery?

-How much can a nose job change a face?
+How much can a nose job (rhinoplasty) change a face?

-As the nose is central to your face, it plays an important role in your facial balance.
-Even a slightly disproportionate or asymmetrical nose can have a significant effect on the harmony of your face.
-A nose job can have a huge and lasting effect on the appearance of the face.
+As the nose is central to your face, it plays an important role in your facial symmetry.
+Even a slightly disproportionate or asymmetrical nose can have a significant effect on the balance of your face.
+A nose job (rhinoplasty) can change your nose and the appearance of your face.

 Book a Consultation

-To discuss wide nose rhinoplasty in more detail, book a personalised consultation with Dr Doyle.
+To discuss wide nose rhinoplasty in more detail, book a personalised consultation with Specialist Plastic Surgeon Dr Doyle at his clinic on the Gold Coast today.

 Servicing patients in Gold Coast, Brisbane, Sunshine Coast, Cairns and New South Wales NSW – Northern Rivers, Byron Bay, Ballina, Lismore and more.